LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Foundry.md

 ### Using **cast** for interaction

-With foundry's rich command-line tool: [`cast`](https://book.getfoundry.sh/cast/) it is possible to interact with any deployed contract whether its reading or writing data on the blockchain.
+With Foundry's rich command-line tool: [`cast`](https://book.getfoundry.sh/cast/) it is possible to interact with any deployed contract whether it is reading or writing data on the blockchain.
 Let's perform a call without publishing a transaction (a read), then sign and publish a transaction (a write) to the deployed contract.

 #### Performing a call

 A key component of the Foundry toolkit, `cast` enables us to interact with contracts, send transactions, and get onchain data using Ethereum RPC calls.
-First we will perform a call from an account, without publishing a transaction.
+First, we will perform a call from an account, without publishing a transaction.

 Fill out the following `<PLACEHOLDERS>` and then, run the command: